 First of all, put yourself in the position of your client.
 If someone was calling you like this, would you see value in the communication?
 Ask open questions that genuinely invite engagement.

 If John had led our chat by saying that he’d sold a few houses nearby and was I interested in hearing about the prices they’d achieved, he’d have been greeted with a ‘hell yes!’.
-That could have been followed up with a recent sales report, or suburb report on email, or dropped around building the relationship.
-But John burnt his bridge because our conversation confirmed that he was a bit of a tool.
+He could have followed up with a recent sales report, or suburb report on email.
+Or he could have dropped around to my place and built the relationship further.
+But John burnt his bridge because our conversation confirmed he was a bit of a tool.

-With agencies now conducting a CRM touchpoint strategy, there need to be more options in the arsenal of connection than just an annoying cold call.
+With agencies now conducting a CRM touchpoint strategy, there need to be more options in the arsenal of connection than just an annoying cold call list.

 Agents have access to suburb reports, lists of recent sales (and for the love of all that is holy, including the sale price!) and video options you can use as discussion points, and/or offers to send through to follow up.

 Think about what your potential client might want to know or learn about?
-Think about where they live now and what their next property step might be and what information could you offer to genuinely help them?
+Think about where they live now and what their next property step might be.
+What information could you offer to genuinely help them?

 Consider the reason why you’re making the call in the first place.
 It’s NOT to tick a name off a list.
 It’s to try to build a relationship.

-But if you’re prepared to listen and put yourself in the shoes of your potential clients, fewer quality calls will achieve better results because people will see genuine value in talking to you.
+But if you’re prepared to listen and put yourself in the shoes of your potential clients, you’ll be able to get better results from fewer calls of a higher quality.
+People will see genuine value in talking to you.